christian-fei/christian-fei.github.io-pandoc/about.md

 - <del>doing an internship at <a href="http://xpeppers.com">XPeppers</a></del>

-- improving, learning everyday and working at [XPeppers](http://xpeppers.com)
+- improving and learning everyday at [XPeppers](http://xpeppers.com)